prwesolek/MBTA-redline/README.md

 <li> In both 2017 and 2018 on both peak and offpeak hours, ontime performance on days with high temps above 32 is better than ontime performance for days with high temps below 32 with 95% confidence.</li>

 <li> In 2017 on both peak and offpeak hours,
-  ontime performance on days with low temps above 32 is better than ontime performance for days with low temps below 32 with 95% confidence.
-The test fails for 2018 offpeak and 2018 peak data, so we cannot reject or conclude the hypothesis for these cases.</li>
+  ontime performance on days with low temps above 32 is better than ontime performance for days with low temps below 32 with 95% confidence.</li>

 <li> The test here failed for all data sets.
 We cannot reject or conclude the hypothesis. </li>

 <li> In 2017 on offpeak hours, ontime performance on days without snow is better than the on-time performance on days with snow.
-The test fails for 2017 peak, 2018 offpeak, and 2018 peak data, so we cannot reject or conclude the hypothesis for these cases.</li>
+The test fails for 2017 peak, 2018 offpeak, and 2018 peak data.</li>

 <li> The test here failed for all data sets.
 We cannot reject or conclude the hypothesis.</li>